gursharan1512/docker/README.md

 & save data(which we read from mysql) to a file with spark and after that insert data to redis.

 ### Script files
-* dockerVM 			-	script to create VM in GCP
+* dockerVM 			-	script to create VM in GCP and run dockerSetup.sh file in VM
 * dockerSetup		-	script to install docker and docker compose in ubuntu

+Scripts folder contains files for setting up docker in GCP VM and create containers
+* Upload dockerFiles file in GCP bucket
+* Change creatingVM.cfg file according to your project
+* Now upload creatingVM.cfg and dockerVM.sh file in cloud shell and run sh file

 To see detailed docker installation check out the below link :